-Visit the Federal Trade Commission Web site to see if a company has been investigated and/or fined by the FTC and type in the word "invention".
+Visit the Federal Trade Commission Web site to see if a company has been investigated or fined by the FTC and type in the word "invention."
 For important information about invention promotion firms, please visit the following links:

 - FTC v.
 Davison & Associates, Inc

 - New Jersey Promotion Firm Settles FTC Charges

 Always check the reputation of invention promoters/promotions firms before making any commitments.
 Remember, not all invention promoters/promotion firms are legitimate.
 It's best to be wary of any firm that promises too much and/or costs too much.
 If you are thinking about using one of these firms, ask for references from their current clients and check the firm's reputation by:

 - Looking for complaints listed on this Web site